oasis-open-projects/documentation/board-docs/IPR_STATEMENTS.md

+#Notice: this page has been deprecated.
+Any IPR disclosures recieved can now be found in the administrative repository at https://github.com/oasis-open-projects/administration/blob/master/IPR_STATEMENTS.md

 # Open Project IPR Statements

 This page lists any statements OASIS has received regarding IPR related to the work of any